txt/se17/doc/languages.md

 + Watch dogs that raise alerts if you do something wrong.

-(By the way- its not _just_ syntactic sugar since some "sugar" actual enables the clear expression of ideas that would otherwise be too long to write down or [too slow to run](http://unbox.org/open/trunk/310/13/fall/doc/96koller.html).
-Also, the watch dogs can only report problems if they know what a problem is- which means they have to understand the purpose and limits of the underlying maths.)

 The maths defines what can be done, and what cannot be done in that language.
 Such maths includes: